 23% job growth by 2022, which is much faster than average

 Earn a degree in healthcare administration / management from an accredited college

 One of the best ways to prepare for a career in healthcare administration / management is through a college education.
-A Doctoral Degree will help you develop entry level skills, general healthcare administration / management know how and the basic healthcare administration / management experience you need to start your career off right.
-You may also consider a Post-doctoral Certificate in Healthcare Administration / Management to help you take your education and career to the next level.
+A Post-doctoral Certificate will help you develop entry level skills, general healthcare administration / management know how and the basic healthcare administration / management experience you need to start your career off right.
 Please select healthcare administration / management school below.

 Why would I want a healthcare administration/management degree?

 In short, the jobs in this field are plentiful and the salaries are good.
 If you have an interest in the medical field, but you don’t necessarily want to be a doctor or nurse, then this may be a good choice for you.
 A degree in healthcare administration/management gives you a background in the medical industry from a business and management perspective.
 In many ways it gives you the best of both the medical and the business industries.